When Beauty got married, her husband Manu gave her two wedding gifts, water and a stepdaughter.

 Manu's mother and his neighbors pressured him to remarry quickly, but Manu refused to do so until he could install a handpump just outside his home.
 He vowed that he would never again force a woman to bear the burden of collecting water.

-So, before he married Beauty Begun, Manu took out a small loan, and had a tubewell and hand pump placed on the premises, just outside his kitchen.
-Using the money he earned driving a taxi, Manu repaid the loan on a monthly basis, and was proud to present the pump to his new bride, Beauty Begun.
+So, before he married Beauty, Manu took out a small loan, and had a tubewell and hand pump placed on the premises, just outside his kitchen.
+Using the money he earned driving a taxi, Manu repaid the loan on a monthly basis, and was proud to present the pump to his new bride, Beauty.

 Inspired by her husband's success, Beauty decided to take out a new WaterCredit loan to finance the construction of a safe, private pit latrine.